-Types of Linux Operating Systems and Its Strengths – Linux operating system is a type of program created to manage hardware resources on a computer, and functions as a place to provide general services for software applications.
+Types of Linux Operating Systems and Their Strengths – The Linux operating system is a type of program created to manage hardware resources on a computer, and functions as a place to provide general services for software applications.

 An operating system is a type of software in a computer system.
 Where without an operating system, users cannot run application programs on a computer, except for the boot application.
 The operating system also has systematic scheduling consisting of the use of memory, data processing, data storage, and other resources.

 - macOS Understanding and History, Advantages and Disadvantages